THE CEMETERY PHOTOS

 Looking west towards the chapels and the Booth Hall babies gravestones.
 We know for certain that this photo was taken sometime around the winter of 1977.

-On careful examination there appears to be a small raised area of soil which the snow has not covered.
+On careful examination, there appears to be a small raised area of soil which the snow has not covered.
 We now believe this to be perhaps the earliest photo of the Garden of Remembrance which was established in September 1977.
 From records, we know that there were 8 interments of urns containing human remains between September 1977 and February 1978, and the location of this raised area matches the witness statements and photos we have elsewhere.

 The Colin Arkwright years

 It seems that Colin's initial intention was to establish and operate a private cemetery and to that end he tidied up the whole site, maintained the chapels and developed a clearly defined area in the South East quadrant on top of existing graves which he designated as a garden of remembrance.
-Unfortunately we have been unable to discover any records confirming details of the human remains which might have been scattered or interred in this area.
+Unfortunately, we have been unable to discover any records confirming details of the human remains which might have been scattered or interred in this area.
 Colin's proposed private cemetery received publicity in the local press and we believe that the then Mayor of Ribble Valley Borough Council, Joyce Holgate, formally opened the "new" cemetery on 2nd August 2002

 Significant investment in time and money went into the project and as the photos below show, Colin was focusing on the appearance and maintenance of the site.
 Contrary to claims by subsequent owners, the neglect of the cemetery appears to have begun after 2004/5 when the cemetery was no longer in Colin's ownership.

 During 2007, it would appear that attempts were made by unnamed owners to promote the development of a pet cemetery.
-While there were suggestions that such burials did take place, after two years of research there is no documentary evidence of any such burials and good reason to believe that the site was already in the process of being sold between property developers at the time this proposal was receiving publicity.
+While there were suggestions that such burials did take place, after three years of research there is no documentary evidence of any such burials and good reason to believe that the site was already in the process of being sold between property developers at the time this proposal was receiving publicity.

 Photos taken by Gordon Hartley 21.4.2003